crazyBaboon/0ad_geo_maps/README.md

 The aim of the license is to make every single map in this repository compatible for inclusion in 0ad.

-Considering the aim is to include the maps in the official 0ad, the license chosen is:

 All maps are licensed under the CC-BY-SA 3.0.